 My child is trying to avoid coming to the academy.
 What should I do?

-Contact your child’s form tutor or Head of House to discuss your worries.
+Contact your child’s Form Tutor, Head of Year or Pastoral Manager to discuss your worries.
 Your child could be avoiding school for a number of reasons – difficulties with school work, bullying, friendship problems or family difficulties.
 It is important that we identify the reason for your child’s reluctance to attend school and work together to tackle the problem.
 We have a number of staff on the pastoral team who would be able to help and advise you.

 It is important to know that research shows 17 days lost at KS4 (Years 10 and 11) can make the difference of a grade at GCSE.